Your industry's challenge

 Collecting, sorting and analyzing this historical data makes it possible to identify and weight the influence of various factors on energy consumption, before implementing real time monitoring performance indicators in energy management software and to achieve savings (kWh and CO2).

-Then, artificial intelligence makes it possible to be more proactive and to go further: you will be able to identify the difference between your actual consumption with the digital twins of the best consumption practices on specific series.
+Then, artificial intelligence makes it possible to be more proactive and to go further: you will be able to identify, in real time, the difference between your actual consumption and digital twins, replicating your best consumption practices on specific series.

 We know that we have around 400 kW to go and get to operate the network of compressors, the boiler and the cooling network.
 It is incompressible.
 We have chosen to see it as an opportunity for us.